JaredGill/Data_Collection_Crypto/README.md

     }
 }
 ```
-- This gives prometheus an address to retrieve the metrics from.
 ### Creating a Node Exporter
 - The node exporter sends the computers local system metrics to prometheus and grafana.
 In this case the local system is the EC2.
 - Navigated to /etc/systemd/system and created a node_exporter.service with the following contents: